 20 August 2017

 Ofinno Technologies announced today that it has filed more than 100 patents on LTE-Advanced Pro Technologies.
-LTE-Advanced Pro is a natural evolution of Long Term Evolution (LTE) offering speeds of up to multiple Giga bits per second over cellular wireless networks.
-Wireless vendors and service operators are implementing LTE-Advance Pro as part of the 5G wireless technology rollout.
+LTE-Advanced Pro is a natural evolution of Long Term Evolution (LTE), offering speeds of up to multiple Giga bits per second over cellular wireless networks.
+Wireless vendors and service operators are implementing LTE-Advanced Pro as part of the 5G wireless technology rollout.

-Ofinno’s technologies provide better wireless performance by implementing enhanced Carrier Aggregation (eCA), improved control channel signaling, LTE in unlicensed spectrum, V2X (vehicle to network) communications, and mission critical services.

 “With today’s high demand users, the drive to better, more efficient networks have never been stronger.
 Though there are many very interesting innovations, the end result must be the same: a better user experience for device users.” said Esmael Dinan, President and CEO of Ofinno.
-“When the user has a better experience, they are happier, they remain a customer longer and are more willing to pay for the enhanced experience.”
+“When the user has a better experience, they are happier, they remain a customer longer, and are more willing to pay for the enhanced experience.”

-Ofinno’s research and development projects on the LTE-Advanced Pro access and core technologies produce great results.
 LTE-A Pro aggregates up to 32 licensed and licensed assisted access (LAA) carriers to provide an increased throughput of 25Gbps into users smartphones and other wireless devices.
-LTE-A Pro systems utilize significantly higher frequency bands when compared to previous releases of LTE technology.
+LTE-A Pro systems utilize significantly higher frequency bands than previous releases of LTE technology.

 “Ofinno has been a leader in developing advanced processes for LTE-A Pro.
 We have filed more than 100 US Patent Applications and 20 international patent applications on various aspects of LTE-A Pro.
 Most of these patents are identified as standard essential patents.” stated David Grossman, Vice President of Intellectual Property.

-Ofinno’s research and development projects on LTE-A Pro builds the foundation for 5G New Radio and Core Network technologies.
-Ofinno, with its advanced wireless research team, is well positioned to play an important role in development of various aspects of 5G technologies.
+Ofinno’s research and development projects on LTE-A Pro build the foundation for 5G New Radio and Core Network technologies.
+Ofinno, with its advanced wireless research team, is positioned to play an important role in developing various aspects of 5G technologies.

 About Ofinno: